AlejandroAb/CASCABEL/README.md

 ### Configure pipeline

 For a complete guide on how to setup and use CASCABEL please visit the official project [wiki](https://github.com/AlejandroAb/CASCABEL/wiki)

+### Test data

+In order to test the pipeline we also sugest to try running it with [CASCABEL's test data](https://github.com/AlejandroAb/CASCABEL-Test)